Singapore sentences Twitter hacker over NFL breach: Report

 Investigators later determined that the hacker had hijacked the NFL’s Twitter in part by using publicly available information concerning the league’s social media director, Yahoo reported.

-Armed with employee’s email address, phone number and open source information, the hacker impersonated the social media director’s husband during a conversation with their mobile phone provider, Rogers Communication, and successfully convinced the telecom’s online support team to grant him access to the director’s work account, the report said.
+Armed with an employee’s email address, phone number and open source information, the hacker impersonated the social media director’s husband during a conversation with their mobile phone provider, Rogers Communication, and successfully convinced the telecom’s online support team to grant him access to the director’s work account, the report said.

 “Devesh then arranged to have a copy of each message sent to the social media director’s phone, to also be sent to a mobile number that he had access to,” the report said.
 “Through these efforts, he gained access to all the emails the social media director received and used the information to easily obtain the password for the NFL Twitter account.”